If anorexia nervosa is not treated, the condition can lead to severe health problems.

 Other health problems

-If someone has anorexia for a long time, it can lead to severe complications and health problems that can sometimes be permanent, such as damaged bones.
+Long-term anorexia can lead to severe complications and health problems which can be permanent, such as damaged bones.

-People with anorexia have an increased risk of:
+People with anorexia also have an increased risk of:

 - poor circulation and cardiovascular problems